 After each participant completed the tasks using Fingers, she opened a copy of the same shopping application sans Fingers interaction layer, and performed the tasks again using VoiceOver on a provided laptop.
 Since most participants were unfamiliar with VoiceOver, we walked them through an introduction to basic key commands.
 Participants were still required to press the grave accent key ` to return to a previous page.

 RESULTS AND ANALYSIS

+We collected both qualitative and quantitative data to record each participant’s efficacy, behavior and feedback using Fingers and VoiceOver.
+The qualitative data consisted of audio and video recordings, and a post-survey.
+The quantitative data consisted of time per task and number of interactions per task.

 Qualitative Results and Post-Survey

-We rotated the interaction layer’s representation of the product grid 90 degrees such that Q corresponded with the first product, A the second, Z the third, W the fourth, and so on.
-Despite our instructions indicating this ordering of products, every participant fell into a pattern of tracing their finger across a row of keys instead of down a column to access sequential products.
+Participants varied in their approach to using Fingers.
+Some exclusively navigated the keyboard with their right hand, whereas others used their left hand as a guide to identify keys.
+Every participant fell into a pattern of tracing their finger across a row of keys instead of down a column to access sequential products.
 We hypothesized that since blind people lack spatial awareness of content on a page, our participants’ existing mental models would not impact their perceptions of where that content is located.
 However, it was clear that our workaround to fit more products within a keyboard by modifying the page layout was unintuitive.
 Interestingly, rotating the interaction layer’s representation of the sidebar 90 degrees such that number keys mapped to categories did not cause participants any confusion.

 After each participant completed the tasks using Fingers and VoiceOver, we asked her to rate her experience of using Fingers and VoiceOver on a Likert scale of 1 to 7.
 Participants rated their experience using Fingers at an average of 3.8, and their experience using VoiceOver at an average of 4.8.
 However, it is likely each participant would rate a similar experience using her screen reader of choice much higher.